-Master’s Program Admission Requirements
+Master’s Admission Snapshot:

-- Unofficial Transcripts with an undergraduate GPA of 3.25 or above.
+- Unofficial transcripts with an undergraduate GPA of 3.25 or above.

-- Official Transcripts must be submitted upon admission to the program.
+- Official transcripts must be submitted upon admission to the program.

-- A written statement, 500 words or fewer, of your career objective.
+- A written statement, 400-700 words, of your career objective (see guidelines below).

 - Letters of recommendation from three persons qualified to judge academic and/or professional qualities.